mcclatchy/rusty_api/README.md

 # Rusty API
-A graphql based api that responds to cgi requests and uses sqlite3 for storage
+A graphql based api that responds to cgi requests and uses sqlite3 for storage.

+This code is intended to be used as boilerplate for projects that require the use of a database.
+The static media server supports the execution of CGI, which is suitable for relatively low volumes of traffic.

+A use case might be as a non-ephemeral storage solution for newsroom tools.
+Or, perhaps for writing data to the server and then having the results of that data copied to another location on the server that can be accessible by readers.

 ## Setup Tools, Database and Compile Binary
 1. Make sure Rust is installed on your machine.
 If not, follow the instructions on [the Rust website](https://www.rust-lang.org/tools/install).